libts/tslib/README.md

     # ts_test_mt

 ### use the filtered result in your system
-One way to provide your resulting input behaviour to your system, is to use tslib's userspace input driver `ts_uinput`:
+You need a tool using tslib'd API and provide it to your input system.
+There are various ways to do so on various systems.
+We only describe one way for Linux here - using tslib's included userspace input evdev driver `ts_uinput`:

     # ts_uinput -d